decidim/decidim/docs/customization/maps.md

 [map service providers][link-docs-maps] but it can be also extended to use any possible service provider out there.

-If you want to create your own provider, you will need to find one that provides all the following services:
+If you want to create your own provider integration, you will need to find a service provider that provides all the following services:

 - [A geocoding server][link-wiki-geocoding] in order to turn user entered addresses into [geocoordinates][link-wiki-geocoordinates].